auto-merge-prs/auto-merge-dependabot-prs/README.md

 ### Register new GitHub App

 1. Go to https://github.com/settings/apps and click _New GitHub App_.
 Fill in like this:

-*GitHub App name*: whatever
+    * *GitHub App name*: whatever
-*Homepage URL*: whatever
+    * *Homepage URL*: whatever
-*Webhook Active*: Yes
+    * *Webhook Active*: Yes
-*Webhook URL*: Your Lambda URL (https://abcd1234.execute-api.eu-west-1.amazonaws.com/Prod/webhook) *Secret*: Output of `aws secretsmanager get-secret-value --secret-id webhook-secret | jq --raw-output .SecretString` *Repository permissions*: Contents: Read and write, Pull Requests: Read and write *Subscribe to events*: Pull request
+    * *Webhook URL*: Your API Gateway Prod stage invocation URL (https://abcd1234.execute-api.eu-west-1.amazonaws.com/Prod/webhook)
+    * *Secret*: Output of `aws secretsmanager get-secret-value --secret-id webhook-secret | jq --raw-output .SecretString`
+    * *Repository permissions*: Contents: Read and write, Pull Requests: Read and write
+    * *Subscribe to events*: Pull request
-*Where can this GitHub App be installed?* Any account
+    * *Where can this GitHub App be installed?* Any account

 2. Click "Crate GitHub App".
 You'l see "Registration successfull"
 3. Click "Generate a private key" and download the *.private-key.pem file